Zingle/rest-api-documentation/error_codes.md

 3703 | Custom field value invalid optoin specified |
 3704 | Custom field value invalid date.
 Date values must be in UNIX timestamp format | 3705 | Custom field value missing value |
-3800 | Searching phone numbers require that a valid two-digit country code be specified as the 'country' in the URL | 3900 | Plan not found |
+3706 | Boolean custom fields must have value 'true' or 'false'e | 3800 | Searching phone numbers require that a valid two-digit country code be specified as the 'country' in the URL | 3900 | Plan not found |